EinfachAleks/MissionTool/README.md

 ## Features:
 - Show / Hide unused Information
+- Possibility to Sorting the Mission by Status & Name

 ## ToDo
-- Sorting Missions by name
 - update view

+## Issues
+- Sorting by Name work not with Roman Numbers